If you have read God’s Callgirl you know about 64 years of my life. It was quite a story. Now 83, I have matured since those turbulent times.

 I was educated by nuns from the age of two-and-a-half at aMontessori school in Tilburg, The Netherlands.
 By the FCJ nuns at the parish school of Deepdene, Melbourne, Australia, then by the same order of nuns at the Ladies’ College in Vaucluse, Richmond, and graduated from Sedgley Park College, Manchester, UK after three years of teacher-training, at the age of 24, as a nun.
 I taught full time and part time for several years.
 I held groups at my home for metaphysical studies and wrote a regular newsletter, which was, in those days, posted to members.
 In 2010 I completed Cert IV in Mentoring with the Cosmosis Mentoring Centre.

-I once became a full-time cleaner of houses, using my body in a way I enjoyed, creating order for my clients.
+At one time I became a full-time cleaner of houses, using my body in a way I enjoyed, creating order in my clients’ homes.
 This tired me in a good way, but I still learned the skill of Swedish Massage, unbeknowingly preparing me for another calling: that of a sex worker, which eventually brought me to profoundly heal my abusive past.
 When I accepted my first computer as a gift in return for the promise to write my life story, I felt honour-bound to complete it.
 That took 15 years, but actually it could not have ended before certain life-transforming events changed my entire perspective of the past.

 In the end the only questions I will ask myself will be: How much did you love?
 How much more love is there on the planet because you were here?